 threshold of an age whose convulsions proclaim alike the death-pangs of the old order and the birth-pangs of the new.
 Through the generating influence of the Faith announced by Bahá’u’lláh this New World Order may be said to have been conceived.
 We can, at the present moment, experience its stirrings in the womb of a travailing age—an age waiting for the appointed hour at which it can cast its burden and its fairest fruit.

 “The whole earth,” writes Bahá’u’lláh, “is now in a state of pregnancy.
-The day is approaching when it will have yielded its noblest fruits, when from it will have sprung forth the loftiest trees, the most enchanting blossoms, the most heavenly blessings….”
+The day is approaching when it will have yielded its noblest fruits, when from it will have sprung forth the loftiest trees, the most enchanting blossoms, the most heavenly blessings.”

 “The Call of God,” ‘Abdu’l-Bahá has written, “when raised, breathed a new life into the body of mankind, and infused a new spirit into the whole creation.
 It is for this reason that the world hath been moved to its depths, and the hearts and consciences of men been quickened.
 Ere long the evidences of this regeneration will be revealed, and the fast asleep will be awakened.” …